 Getting a quote

-Despite being in the Schengen Zone, Hungary has revamped its border security in recent years and it is therefore advised that you carry your passport at all times, even if entering the country from another Schengen Zone member state.
+Despite being in the Schengen Zone, Hungary has tighter border security.
+You should carry your passport at all times, even if entering the country from another Schengen Zone member state.

-English is widely spoken in Budapest, but as you move further away from the capital the number of English-speakers decreases.
+Most people in Budapest speak English, but as you move further away from the capital the number of English-speakers decreases.
 Anyone under the age of 30 is likely to have a good grasp of English from school.

 German is recognised as a minority language and is generally spoken in the areas around the border with Austria.